-The England and Wales Cricket Board (ECB) is committed to ensuring that cricket is a drug free sport.
-Anti-doping programmes across all sports are intended to promote ethically fair and drug-free sport, with the aim of producing sportsmen and womenwho are competing and winning fairly.
+The ECB is committed to ensuring that cricket is a drug free sport.
+Anti-doping programmes across all sports are intended to promote ethically fair and drug free sport, with the aim of producing sportsmen and women who are competing and winning fairly.

 The International Cricket Council (ICC) is a signatory to the WADA Code, and the ECB as a member of the ICC is therefore obliged to ensure that the ECB’s anti-doping rules are WADA compliant.
 As part of the UK Government’s funding structure for sport, the ECB is also obliged to meet the WADA Code requirements in order to be a recipient of any public funding.